C.J. Abrams Player Props: Nationals vs. Giants

-C.J.
-Abrams -- hitting .415 in his past 10 games -- will be in action for the Washington Nationals versus the San Francisco Giants, with Logan Webb on the hill, on July 22 at 7:05 PM ET.
+The Washington Nationals, including C.J.
+Abrams (.419 batting average in his past 10 games), battle starter Scott Alexander and the San Francisco Giants at Nationals Park, Sunday at 1:35 PM ET.

-He hit a home run while going 2-for-4 in his previous game against the Giants.
+In his most recent game, he notched a home run while going 2-for-5 against the Giants.

 C.J.
 Abrams Game Info & Props vs. the Giants